 - It can reduce costs significantly by not having to purchase a grave in a cemetery.

 - Costs can be reduced further by not having the assistance of a Funeral Director.

 The person responsible for the burial must obtain a Certificate of Authority for Burial from the Registrar of Births and Deaths (or in some circumstances the Coroner) before the burial can take place.
 This is normally issued at the registration of the death and is commonly known as the Green Form.

-With 96 hours of the burial taking place this form must be completed and returned to the registrar’s office of which it came.
+With 96 hours of the burial taking place this form must be completed and returned to the registrar’s office from which it came.

 The Disadvantages of Private Land Burial:

 - Access to visit the grave, should the property be sold in the future, could prove difficult.
 A right of access could be created by way of easement for grave visits but this arrangement may deter a purchaser.

 - It could have a negative impact on property value.
 Some properties, for example farmlands, are better suited than others.
 One or two burials in a secluded spot on a farmland is less likely to have the same impact as the burial in a suburban garden.

 - The proximity of neighbours in a garden burial might pose a problem.
 They may want to oppose the burial and may be offended by the sight of a coffin or body.